 Bartram Brothers

-It seems the first Bartram Brothers acquisition in the Dominican Republic was Ingenio San Isidro, established in 1882 by Cuban immigrant Mariano Hernandez and also Cuban immigrant of British descent José Eleuterio Hatton (1854-1916) in the immediacies of what today is the San Isidro Air Force Base in the capital city of Santo Domingo.
-The date Bartram Brothers acquired Central San Isidro from Hatton is uncertain but it is reported that in 1896 Bartram Brothers acquired a locomotive for Central San Isidro built by Harron & Co. in 1881 .
+The first Bartram Brothers acquisition in the Dominican Republic was Ingenio San Isidro acquired by foreclosure in the 1890s.
+Ingenio San Isidro was established in 1882 by Cuban immigrant Mariano Hernandez and also Cuban immigrant of British descent José Eleuterio Hatton (1854-1916) in the immediacies of what today is the San Isidro Air Force Base in the capital city of Santo Domingo.
+The exact date Bartram Brothers foreclosed on Central San Isidro from Hatton is uncertain, but it is was on or before 1896 when it is reported that Bartram Brothers acquired a locomotive for Central San Isidro built in 1881 by Harron & Co.

 Ingenio Consuelo history dates back to 1881 when the company Padrón y Solaún y Cía. established it as Ingenio Agua Dulce in the San Pedro de Macoris community that would become the town of Consuelo.
 The mill’s first manager was US born William Louis Bass who played a crucial role in the mill's early development, with many of its original wooden structures built during his tenure.
 In 1886 Bass acquired the mill and continued its success, building additional structures and expanding the complex.
 He renamed it as Ingenio Consuelo in honor of his mother.
 In 1910 Bartram Brothers purchased Ingenio Consuelo from Bass who had fallen into financial duress due to excessive debt incurred for new machinery.
 Ingenio Consuelo had undergone significant upgrades under the Bass ownership and was known as one of the most modern and largest central sugar mills in Santo Domingo.
 Edwin E. Kilbourne, who was the manager under the Bass ownership, continued in his role with Bartram Brothers, providing continuity in operations and management.